eehah5ru/whp-pw-mc/README.md

 # WHPH Master of Ceremony

-gui for editing/testing whph website content locally using vagrant to absctract from os
+GUI for editing/testing whph website content locally using vagrant to absctract from os

 ## User Guide